-Big Springs Educational Therapy Center provides one-on-one remedial sessions for children and adults in several areas:
+Big Springs Educational Therapy Center provides one-on-one remedial sessions for children in several areas:

 - Educational therapy

 - Language enrichment

 Sessions are conducted on standing appointment basis: each client reserves a 50-minute weekly session with a particular therapist.
 Completion of our Psycho-Educational Assessment allows us to design an appropriate remedial plan for the therapist to follow that prioritizes the client’s areas of need and gives specific programs, strategies, and materials to use.

 Descriptions of Therapy Areas

 - Educational therapy is designed to optimize learning and school adjustment.
 An individualized remedial plan is implemented for each client with measurable goals.
 Techniques are tailored to provide the most benefit and practical compensations are used to help in current school/work situations..

 - Speech and language therapy focuses on verbal communication skills as related to academic learning, social development, and self-esteem.
 Specific areas of language weakness as noted in the multidisciplinary assessment are addressed using proven techniques and verbal interaction.

 - Language enrichment is a remedial program designed by the speech/language pathologist and provided by an educational therapist.
 Emphasis is on remediating academic problems using a language-based approach.

 - Occupational therapy focuses on optimization of sensory integrative functioning, which is the basis for the ability to learn.
 Occupational therapy actually looks like play as we work to improve vestibular processing, tactile processing, balance, dexterity, and coordination among parts of the body.